ckeditor/ckeditor5/packages/ckeditor5-mention/docs/features/mentions.md

 {@snippet features/mention}

 <info-box>
-	Check out the {@link examples/chat-with-mentions more advanced example} of the Mention feature used in a chat application.
+	Check out the {@link examples/chat-with-mentions more advanced example} of the mention feature used in a chat application.
 </info-box>

 ## Configuration